liaobrien/portfolio/README.md

 # portfolio

-This is a work-in-progress version of my developer portfolio.
-This will serve as a starting point for where I will host links to my deployed applications to show potential employers.
+This is my official developer portfolio, where I will host links to my deployed applications to show potential employers.

 ## Table of Contents